XSUS-AI/audio_toolbox_mcp/README.md

 This server exposes all the audio toolbox functionality as tools that can be used by any MCP-compatible client.

+### Audio Registry

+The MCP server includes an Audio Registry system that efficiently manages audio data in memory using IDs instead of passing large base64 encoded strings.
+Key benefits:

+- **Token Efficiency**: Small IDs instead of large encoded strings
+- **Intuitive References**: Descriptive IDs for audio assets (e.g., "vocals", "drums")
+- **Automatic File Saving**: All processed audio components are saved to files
+- **State Management**: Easy tracking of audio processing history

+See `docs/audio_registry.md` for complete details on using the registry system.

 ## Examples

 Several example scripts are provided in the `examples` directory: